 “We strongly oppose the proposal to change New Zealand’s regulatory requirements with respect to preservation of ‘superannuation’ benefits by restricting a saver’s access to their money when the vehicle is called a ‘superannuation scheme’.
 The Discussion Document does not provide justification for such a regulatory intrusion on members’ entitlements.
 There is indeed no such justification in the absence of tax incentives on the savings or unless saving for retirement becomes compulsory.”

 The new rules introduced by the Financial Markets Conduct Act 2013 have caused significant disruption and now need to be unwound.
 If we really want to encourage employers to engage with their employees on issues covered in this report, we need to make the regulatory environment as friendly as possible.
+The legislation actively intervenes to discourage such engagement.

 As of February 2016, there were 182,277 ‘business units’ with employees but 6,678 of them employed 45% of all employees - source, New Zealand Business Demographic Statistics, Statistics New Zealand (2016) accessible here.
 Even ‘addressing’ the 182,277 employers is more efficient than dealing with 2.1 million employees.